parkan/sheltie/README.md

 This will fetch the `bafybeic56z3yccnla3cutmvqsn5zy3g24muupcsjtoyp3pu5pm5amurjx4` CID from the network and save it to a file named `fetch-example.car` in our current working directory.

-The `-p` progress flag is used to get more detailed information about the state of the retrieval.
+The `-p` flag shows verbose provider events (indexer queries, connections, etc).
+Progress is shown by default; use `-q` to suppress it.

 _Note: If you received a timeout issue, try using `--global-timeout` to increase the timeout.
 Retrievability of some CIDs is highly variable on local network characteristics._